AnitaUrb/Life/README.md

 ```
 N[i,j]=E[np.sum(M[i-1:i+2,j-1:j+2]*S)]
 ```
+Then the program performs such a simulation and performs the results as animation.<br />

-The program takes as parameters: <br />
+To start the simulation: <br />

+terminal:~$ *./path_to/life_game.py path_to/M path_to/S path_to/E steps_number yes_or_no*<br />

-M - initial state of the state matrix, S - neighborhood matrix, E - evolution vector, steps - number of simulation steps
+M - initial state of the state matrix, S - neighborhood matrix, E - evolution vector, steps_number - number of simulation steps, yes_or_no - additional argument responsible for whether the simulation result will be saved in "life.mp4" (option 'yes'), or displayed only (option 'no')

-terminal:~$ *./path_to/life_game.py path_to/M path_to/S path_to/E steps_number*
+Program uses input data in [.npy](https://numpy.org/devdocs/reference/generated/numpy.lib.format.html) format.
+Example input files:<br />
+*matrix.npy, neighbor.npy, ewol.npy*.<br />

-Example input data: *matrix.npy,neighbor.npy, ewol.npy*; number of steps: 30.
+Optimal number of steps: 30. <br />

-Then the program performs such a simulation and saves the results as animation.
+Example result of simulation: *life.mp4*